-(2) Form 51-101F2 - NI 51-101 requires a reporting issuersissuer to retain an independent qualified reserves evaluator or auditor to evaluate or audit the company's reserves data and its reserves data, contingent resources data or prospective resources data, if that data is included in the statement required under item 1 of section 2.1 of NI 51-101, and to have that evaluator or auditor report to the board of directors.

-If the reporting issuer had no reserves during the year-and hence did, it would not need to retain an evaluator or auditor, then it would not need to retain one just to file a (nil) report of the independent evaluators on the reserves data in the form of Form 51-101F2 and the reporting issuer would therefore not be required to file a Form 51-101F2.
-If, however, the issuer did retain an evaluator or auditor to evaluate reserves, and the evaluator or auditor concluded that they could not be so categorized, or reclassified those reserves to resources, the issuer would have to file a report of the qualified reserves evaluator because the evaluator has, in fact, evaluated the reserves and expressed an opinion.

-- (3) Form 51-101F3 Irrespective of whether the reporting issuer has reserves or resources other than reserves to report, the requirement to file a report of management and directors in the form of Form 51-101F3 applies. - (4) Form 51-101F5 Section 6.2 of NI 51-101 requires reporting issuers that cease to be engaged in oil and gas activities to file a notice in the form of Form 51-101F5. - (5) Other NI 51-101 Requirements NI 51-101 does not require reporting issuers to disclose anticipated results from-their, or estimates of a quantity or an estimated value attributable to an estimated quantity of, their contingent resources or prospective resources.
-However, if a reporting issuer chooses to disclose that type of information, section 5.9 of NI 51-101 sections 5.9, 5.16 and 5.17 of NI 51-101 apply to that disclosure.
+- (2) Form 51-101F2 NI 51-101 requires a reporting issuer to retain an independent qualified reserves evaluator or auditor to evaluate or audit its reserves data, contingent resources data or prospective resources data, if that data is included in the statement required under item 1 of section 2.1 of NI 51-101, and to have that evaluator or auditor report to the board of directors.
+If the reporting issuer had no reserves during the year it would not need to retain an evaluator or auditor, just to file a (nil) report of the independent evaluators on the reserves data in the form of Form 51-101F2.
+If, however, the issuer did retain an evaluator or auditor to evaluate reserves, and the evaluator or auditor concluded that they could not be so categorized, or reclassified those reserves to resources, the issuer would have to file a report of the qualified reserves evaluator because the evaluator has, in fact, evaluated the reserves and expressed an opinion. - Form 51-101F3 - Irrespective of whether the reporting issuer has reserves or resources other than reserves to report, the requirement to file a report of management and directors in the form of Form 51-101F3 applies. - (4) Form 51-101F5 Section 6.2 of NI 51-101 requires reporting issuers that cease to be engaged in oil and gas activities to file a notice in the form of Form 51-101F5. - Other NI 51-101 Requirements -- NI 51-101 does not require reporting issuers to disclose anticipated results from, or estimates of a quantity or an estimated value attributable to an estimated quantity of, their contingent resources or prospective resources.
+However, if a reporting issuer chooses to disclose that type of information, sections 5.9, 5.16 and 5.17 of NI 51-101 apply to that disclosure.
 If disclosed in the statement required under item 1 of section 2.1 of NI 51-101, Part 7 of Form 51-101F1 also applies to that disclosure.